lyx0727/distillm-2/README.md

 ## 📊 Evaluation

 For our evaluation benchmark, we use AlpacaEval, Evol-Instruct, and UltraFeedback.
 We generate responses for pairwise comparison with the LLM-as-a-Judge framework.
 For AlpacaEval, we use the official response from `text-davinci-003`.
 For Evol-Instruct and UltraFeedback, we use responses from `gpt-3.5-turbo`.
 As judge models, we use `GPT-4o` for AlpacaEval and Evol-Instruct, and `GPT-4o-mini` for UltraFeedback.

+**Note** The MATH dataset (Hendrycks et al., 2021) is currently blocked.
+Although we use the `hendrycks/competition_math` dataset on Hugging Face for prompts, it is not available for use at this time.

 1. Generate outputs for evaluation (e.g., Evol-Instruct):